engtuncay/engtuncay.github.io/php/php rest.md

 - PUT: Called when a user wants to update data.
 Is the U in CRUD.

 - DELETE: Used to remove data.
 And lastly, the DELETE in CRUD.

+In this tutorial, we are going to create a small application that executes those 4 methods and represents how we can give access to a microservice.
+This article will NOT cover areas such as security or access control.